ImmortalTurtle/docker-openpose/README.md

 Mount folder with data to docker

-`nvidia-docker run -v /folder/with/data:/data -it immortalturtle/openpose-docker:latest bash`
+nvidia-docker run -v /folder/with/data:/data -it immortalturtle/docker-openpose:latest bash

 ### Test